thephpleague/csv/docs/9.0/reader/index.md

     //$offset : represents the record offset
     //var_export($record) returns something like
     // array(
-    //  'firstame' => 'jane',
+    //  'firstname' => 'jane',
     //  'lastname' => 'doe',
     //  'email' => 'jane.doe@example.com'
     // );
 }
-//the first record will still be skip!!
+//the first record will still be skipped!!
 ```

-<p class="message-warning">In both cases, if the header record contains non unique string values, a <code>Exception</code> exception is triggered.</p>
+<p class="message-warning">In both cases, if the header record contains non-unique string values, a <code>Exception</code> exception is triggered.</p>

 ### Using the IteratorAggregate interface